 The cosmetology teacher course is divided into two designations: Psychology and Methodology, and Student Teaching.

-In the 800 hour course, the first 150 hours are spent on Psychology and Methodology, followed by 650 hours of Student Teaching.
+In the 800 course time is spent on Psychology, Methodology and Hands On Student Teaching.

 COSMETOLOGY INSTRUCTOR COURSE OUTLINE

 Your time in the Paul Mitchell The School cosmetology instructor course will be divided into two designations: